Parshal/tauon/themer/README.md

-# Cosmic Dream – Quick Context
+# Themer – Quick Context

 **One-liner (AI + human primer)**
-Cosmic Dream is a modular WebGL2 nebula background + HUD control panel built around a tiny reactive store: the store holds shader params, the UI edits them, the renderer maps them to uniforms, and the engine drives a render loop and DOM hue animations.
+Themer is a modular WebGL2 nebula background + HUD control panel built around a tiny reactive store: the store holds shader params, the UI edits them, the renderer maps them to uniforms, and the engine drives a render loop and DOM hue animations.

 **Implementation sketch**
 - ES modules only, no build step.